cloudfoundry/csb-brokerpak-gcp/docs/installation.md

 csb-google-redis            basic, ha              Cloud Memorystore for Redis is a fully managed Redis service for the Google Cloud Platform.

-csb-google-storage-bucket   private, public-read   Google Cloud Storage that uses the Terraform back-end and grants service accounts IAM permissions directly on the bucket.
+csb-google-storage-bucket   default                Google Cloud Storage that uses the Terraform back-end and grants service accounts IAM permissions directly on the bucket.

 csb-google-bigquery         standard               A fast, economical and fully managed data warehouse for large-scale data analytics.